ucrdatacenter/ucrdatacenter.github.io/courses/AH-ANTQ103/workshop3.md

 figures.

 We will also use the argument `binwidth`, which defines how wide the columns appear.
+In this case, each bar aggregates a period of 25 years.
 The argument `position` is set to `dodge` so that the two types of figures we have are not printed on top of each other.

 ``` r
 ggplot(data_plotting, aes(x = Date_mean, fill = Technique)) +